One of the stickiest situations at work relates to boundary setting when it comes to collaboration.

 So how do you sort through these situations and decide when you should say, “That is not my job”?
 Let’s look at a few different scenarios and see how you could respond appropriately and professionally.

-Say a coworker asks you to put together a report for an upcoming meeting.
+Say a coworker asks you to put together a report on work emails for an upcoming meeting.
 The subject matter falls within that person’s purview, so it’s something they should be taking care of (but maybe they just don’t want to do it.)
-Your coworker positions it as a small ask that won’t take long, so it shouldn’t be too off-putting for you.
+Your coworker positions it as a small ask that won’t eat up too many of your office hours.

 What do you do?